-Estes was the principal bassoonist with the Western Plains Opera Company and the Minot Symphony Orchestra, and has been a regular substitute bassoonist and saxophonist with the South Carolina Philharmonic, Charleston Symphony Orchestra, and Augusta Symphony Orchestra.
-He is a founding member of the Assembly Quartet as well as Musicians at Play, a jazz combo/chamber music ensemble.
+Estes has been the principal bassoonist with the Western Plains Opera Company and the Minot Symphony Orchestra, and has been a regular substitute bassoonist and saxophonist with the North Mississippi Symphony Orchestra, the South Carolina Philharmonic, Charleston Symphony Orchestra, and Augusta Symphony Orchestra.
+He is a founding member of the Assembly Quartet.
 He maintains an active performance schedule as a soloist, chamber musician, and orchestral musician.
 His performing career has taken him to venues in Scotland, Ireland, Austria, Switzerland, France, and Belgium.

 He holds graduate degrees from the University of South Carolina and a Bachelors degree in Music Education from Tarleton State University.
 His primary teachers have been Clifford Leaman, Greg Ball, Peter Kolkay, Carol Lowe, and Douglas Graham.

 [ Personal home page: www.adamesteswinds.com ]E-mail: (firstname.lastname@example.org)